...

 Food in south korea you have to try

-If you are planning to visit South Korea and are curious about what to eat there then check out our list!
-Most of the food in South Korea comes with a spicy kick, so this list if even more so important for those who can’t handle spiciness, so you can know what to watch out for.
+If you are planning to visit South Korea and are curious about what to eat there, check out our list of Must-Have South Korean foods!
+Most of the food in South Korea comes with a spicy kick, so this list is even more important for those who can’t handle spiciness, so you know what to watch out for.
+Discover the best food in South Korea to make the most of your culinary adventure.

 1. Gogi-gui (Korean BBQ)

-Korean BBQ, locally called Gogi-gui, is a Korean cuisine method that involves grilling of meat such as chicken, beef, or pork on charcoal grills in the center of a table.
+Korean BBQ, locally called Gogi-gui, is a must-have South Korean food that involves grilling meat such as chicken, beef, or pork on charcoal grills in the center of a table.
 The BBQ dishes are prepared in many ways, whether marinated or not.
-The most popular type of Korean BBQ are Bulgogi and Galbi.
+The most popular types of Korean BBQ are Bulgogi and Galbi.
 The meat is typically cut into thin slices and accompanied by a sauce and rice.
+It’s some of the best South Korean food you’ll experience.

 2. Chi-maek (Chicken and Beer)

-Every country has a signature dish, and one could say that Korea’s chicken and beer, is one of the best!
+Every country has a signature dish, and one could say that Korea’s chicken and beer is a must-have South Korean food!
 This classic is central to Korean food culture, as the beer complements its spicy chicken counterpart.
+It’s a great example of common Korean food that you’ll want to try.

 3. Bingsu

-Bingsu is a famous Korean shaved ice dessert with an assortment of toppings including cereal flakes, red bean paste, condensed milk, fruit syrup, and fruit cocktail.
+Bingsu is a famous Korean shaved ice dessert and a must-have South Korean food with an assortment of toppings including cereal flakes, red bean paste, condensed milk, fruit syrup, and fruit cocktail.
 What’s interesting about this dessert is that the ice used for it is not made of water but actually from frozen milk.
 The ice is shaved finely which gives the feeling of tasting snow made of milk.
 This dessert is complete once it is drizzled with a sweet sauce or matcha syrup.

 4. Tteokbokki

-Tteokbokki or commonly called Ddeokbokki, is made from soft rice cake, fish cake, assorted vegetables, and tossed with gochujang.
-The sauce is slightly sweet and spicy a perfect combination.
+Tteokbokki, commonly called Ddeokbokki, is a must-have South Korean food made from soft rice cakes, fish cakes, and assorted vegetables, and tossed with gochujang.
+The sauce is slightly sweet and spicy, a perfect combination.

 5. Kimchi

-One of the most popular Korean dishes is Kimchi which is spicy fermented vegetables that are served with traditional meals all over Korea.
+One of the most popular Korean dishes is Kimchi, which is spicy fermented vegetables that are served with traditional meals all over Korea.
 It is usually made from cabbage and radishes.
 There are more than 100 varieties of this dish available.
 It is a spicy and slightly sour fermented side dish that is known for having several health benefits.
-For Koreans, dinner is usually considered as incomplete if Kimchi is not on the menu.
+For Koreans, dinner is usually considered incomplete if Kimchi is not on the menu.
+It’s a staple of Korean food that you definitely shouldn’t miss.

 5. Bibimbap